Legal Risks LTL FTL Shippers FacePosted On 9th October 2020

 Fifth, the shipper is legally responsible for proper labeling and documentation for any hazardous shipments.
-The shipper must provide correct UN number, hazmat class, description, and emergency contact numbers on the Bill of Lading.
+The shipper must provide the correct UN number, hazmat class, description, and emergency contact numbers on the Bill of Lading.

 The shipper must give the driver the proper BOL and a Material Data Safety Sheet.
 It is also a good idea to attach copies of that Safety Sheet to every pallet of the shipment.

-Failure to take any of these measures opens the company and even shipping personnel to possible criminal negligence charges and certainly blows the doors of liability wide open if there is a serious accident and your improperly marked or weighted freight is on-board.
+Failure to take any of these measures opens the company and even shipping personnel to possible criminal negligence charges and certainly blows the doors of liability wide open if there is a serious accident and your improperly marked or weighted freight is on board.

 There could be severe legal and financial consequences.
 We know of a $9 million settlement that nearly bankrupted a shipper.

 Sixth, shippers also have the legal responsibility to load trailers correctly and safely.
-Loading the items loosely could potentially cause harm to trucks, other freight, individuals unloading, and even cause collateral damage in an accident situation to people or property.
+Loading the items loosely could potentially cause harm to trucks, other freight, and individuals unloading, and even cause collateral damage in an accident situation to people or property.
 Also, shippers must ensure that no illegal products are being loaded onto a trailer by their employees.

 These are some of the most critical responsibilities in transportation and they fall on your personnel in shipping.